swansontec/outline2c/doc/syntax.markdown

       washington_dc;
     }

-In this example, the items named "california" and "washington" each contain nested outlines.
+In this example, the "california" and "washington" items each contain nested outlines.

 To generate code for nested outlines, simply place one `for` statement inside another, using the current item as the outline name: